 After your amiibo reaches Level 50, its training becomes a bit more involved.
 Proper defense, counterattacking, and matchup experience are important to your amiibo’s success, but playing mirror matches against it is even more important.
 In order to succeed in a tournament setting, your amiibo must know how to best utilize its own moveset and mechanics.

 As your amiibo’s knowledge of other fighters grows, its grasp on its own moveset slowly fades away.
 In other words, your amiibo’s fighting skills will wear down over time.
 Match experience is great, but too much of it at once is a bad thing.
 Mirror matching your amiibo between battles against other characters is a great way to refresh its skills while retaining its previous experience.
-Each of Amiibo Dojo’s character guides provided a list of specific attacks to teach your amiibo: during post-Level 50 mirror matches, be sure to highlight those.
+Each of our character guides provides a list of specific attacks to teach your amiibo: during post-Level 50 mirror matches, be sure to highlight those.

 It’s a great idea to expose your amiibo to common fighters that it one day might face in a tourney.
 Characters such as Marth, Bowser, and Link rule the metagame, and are forces to be reckoned with.
 After a couple of matches against them, refresh your amiibo’s skills with several consecutive mirror matches.